SmartWasteCollection/documentation/domain-analysis/ubiquitous-language.md

 # Ubiquitous Language
-The table below represents the ubiquitous language derived from domain analysis.
+The tables below represent the ubiquitous language derived from domain analysis.
+Each table describes terms related to the same topic.

 ## Waste
 |             Term              |                                               Description                                               |                           Associations                           |